nwlasher/nwlasher/README.md

 Previous Projects:
 * PONG on the Tiva C-series Launchpad, done entirely in ARM asm (help)
 * Implementations of malloc, calloc, and realloc from undergrad assignments
-* Full libraries of working project artifacts to come soon
+* Libraries of working project artifacts to come soon.

 I'm Currently working on multiple projects:
 * CSE 450/453 Hardware/Software Integration - An instrumented projectile for the mobile pnuematic projectile motion platform (cannon) to track flight time